ahmedatef1610/CNN/README.md

 we find code in `VGG-16.ipynb`

-We change weights in convolutional base VGG-16 ( Unfreeze the base model ) and train only fully connected neural network
+We change weights in convolutional base VGG-16 ( Unfreeze the base model ) and train fully connected neural network

 <!-- ![CNN (v03)](project_V03.png) -->